linghao1205/Accountingbook/README.md

 # Accountingbook
-An accounting book for iPhone
+This is a simple accounting Book app used for iPhone model 8 or higher.